iPramodSinghRawat/DataGeoTagging/README.md

 # DataGeoTagging

 a simple app to show
-Data Geo Tagging app using Android
+Data Geo Tagging app using Android and SQLite